StefanNouza/spacemouse/README.md

 - Support for a [LED ring](#neopixel-led-ring), as supported by the FastLED library.
 E.g. a neopixel

 ### Wanted features, not jet there:
-- Reverse Direction and Speed options in the windows 3dConnexion Software is not working, because our spacemouse does not get / understand this settings.
+- Reverse Direction and Speed options in 3dConnexion Software is not working, because our spacemouse is not accepting this settings.
 - With all features enabled, the pro micro is nearly at the limits of it's flash.
 Reducing the flash size might be necessary in the future...
-- The html page explaining the modifier function would benefit from an additional plot zooming in on zero.

 Purchasing the [electronics](#electronics) and [printing some parts](#printed-parts) is not scope of this repository.
 We start with the software.
 Feel free to read some build reports:
 - In the Wiki: [Building an Ergonomouse](https://github.com/AndunHH/spacemouse/wiki/Ergonomouse-Build) based on four joysticks